 Currently, the price of Natural Gas is relatively low — in fact, it is not far off the price it was 25 years ago having spiked in value before the emergence of new mining techniques and the shale gas boom.

-Natural Gas is one of the few markets that has benefitted post-COVID, but has’t yet been able to fully recover.
-Currently, Natural Gas is trading at $3.20 per MMBtu
+Natural Gas is one of the few markets that has benefitted post-COVID, but hasn’t yet been able to fully recover.
+Currently, Natural Gas is trading at $3.98 per MMBtu, however, several technical factors point to a potential reversal back to former highs in the making.

 Top Factors That Affect Natural Gas Prices